oselly/Atomic/README.md

 Hello, Thanks for taking the time to look at the work.
 It was an enjoyable experience going through the assessment.
 Just as a clarification which I'm sure you've gathered from my experience, I've spent the last 4 years primarily working in Blazor.
 React is new to me and my previous experience was in vue.js, it's been feeling familiar and easy enough picking the javascript style frameworks back up but there's a lot that i'm still a little rusty with and haven't had time with this technical assessment to properly reaquaint myself with so there's a few things that I'm not happy with that I'll mention.
 I didn't have time to get properly set back up with vs code as well so for the purposes of this project I've commited the cardinal sin of running the react app in visual studio.
 Hopefully that doesn't cause issues if you're running it properly in vs code, but there's a chance it might.

+AI Usage - My general opinion is that AI is a tool that should be utilised but done so responsibly.
+It's great for speeding manual tasks up, but often code will be missing features/badly formatted/inconsistent.
+I typically will make a quick mental decision, to work out if it's quicker for me to do something, or for the AI to do it whilst factoring in the editing the work will need after it's done.
+As per the above experience discussion, I therefore utilised it more towards the frontend application compared to the backend, but everything was edited/understood/went through a few iterations until I was happy with it.

 Setup

 Backend/Database

+Sln file is found in the root folder and is just called Atomic.sln

 The project was built to be run on a localhost SQL Express database.